How did it start?

-So, for this audience in particular, but for readers everywhere, we’re inviting thriller writers to keep us on the edge of our seats without resorting to the same old clichés – particularly female characters who are sexually assaulted (however ‘necessary to the plot’), or done away with (however ingeniously).
+For this audience in particular, but for readers everywhere, we invited thriller writers to keep us on the edge of our seats without resorting to the same old clichés – particularly female characters who are sexually assaulted (however ‘necessary to the plot’), or done away with (however ingeniously).

-That doesn’t mean we’re just looking for thrillers that feature men in jeopardy, but stories in which female characters don’t have to be raped before they can be empowered, or become casual collateral to pump up the plot.
-If your story features a woman in a strong leading role, even better!
-But follow the main criteria to see if your story might be a winner.
+We weren’t just looking for thrillers that feature men in jeopardy instead of women, but for stories in which female characters don’t have to be raped before they can be empowered, or become casual collateral to pump up the plot.
+Stories that feature a woman in a strong leading role were even more welcome.
+But as long as the main criteria were followed, any thriller novel was eligible for entry.

-We’re focusing on thriller novels because they’re a huge and important genre in their own right – and they’re frequently also source material for film and television.
-Let’s show not only readers, but producers, directors and actors that there are amazing, complex thrillers being created today by writers with truly fresh ideas, great imagination and brilliant plotting skill.
+We focused on thrillers because they’re a huge and important genre in their own right – and frequently also source material for film and television.
+We wanted to show not only readers, but producers, directors and actors that there are amazing, complex thrillers being written today by authors with truly fresh ideas, great imagination and brilliant plotting skill.

-Submissions are welcome from publishers, agents or writers for thrillers that have been traditionally or self-published (print or e-book) FOR THE FIRST TIME within 18 months of the closing date, or which have not been published yet.
+Submissions were welcomed from publishers, agents or writers for thrillers that had been traditionally or self-published (print or e-book) FOR THE FIRST TIME within 18 months of the closing date, or which had not been published yet.

-The competition is open to authors of any nationality who are over the age of 18 at the closing date of the Prize.
-All submissions must be in English.
+The competition was open to authors of any nationality who would be over the age of 18 at the closing date of the Prize.
+All submissions had to be in English.